 U.S. Treasury Bonds pay semi-annual interest, and mature in 10 to 30 years.
 30 year bonds are usually callable after 25 years.

 U.S. Treasury STRIPS (Separately Traded Registered Interest and Principal Securities, also called Treasury Receipts) are so called because the interest is stripped from the principal.
-STRIPS are sold in 2 parts, 1 part being the semiannual interest that is paid for 20 to 30 years, the other being the principal, which is sold at a discount—in essence, a zero coupon bond.
-Extremely volatile.
+STRIPS are sold in 2 parts: 1 part is the semiannual interest that is paid for 20 to 30 years, the other is the principal, which is sold at a discount — in essence, making it a zero coupon bond.

 U.S. Federal Agency Securities

-The main agencies are the Federal Farm Credit Banks and the Federal Home Loan Banks (FHLBs).
-Federal Home Loan Banks, operating under the Federal Home Loan Bank board, consists of most of the nation’s Savings and Loans banks.
-The FHLB board borrows money by issuing bonds of various maturities, then lends the money to S&L banks, which then lend the money, which includes deposits from banking customers, to home buyers.
+The main agencies issuing debt are the Federal Farm Credit Banks and the Federal Home Loan Banks (FHLB).
+Federal Home Loan Banks, operating under the Federal Home Loan Bank board, consists of most of the nation's Savings and Loans banks.
+The FHLB board borrows money by issuing bonds of various maturities, then lends the money to S&L banks, which then lend the money, including deposits from banking customers, to home buyers.

 Government National Mortgage Association (GNMA)

-Real Estate Mortgage Investment Conduits (REMIC) can be corporations, partnerships, or trusts that issue mortgage-backed securities of different classes, with different principal balances, interest rates, average lives, prepayment characteristics, final maturities, different yields and different risks, thus expanding the market by creating a more diverse set of securities for investors.
-The legal basis of REMICs was established by the Tax Reform Act of 1986, which eliminated double taxation from these securities.
-Unlike traditional pass-throughs, the principal and interest payments in REMICs are not passed through to investors pro rata; instead, they are divided into varying payment streams to create the different classes.
-The assets underlying REMIC securities can be either other MBS or whole mortgage loans.
+Real Estate Mortgage Investment Conduits (REMICs) can be corporations, partnerships, or trusts that issue mortgage-backed securities of different classes, with different principal balances, interest rates, average lives, prepayment characteristics, final maturities, different yields and different risks, thus creating a more diverse set of securities with different risk profiles for investors.
+The Tax Reform Act of 1986 established the legal basis of REMICs, which eliminated double taxation from these securities.
+Unlike traditional pass-throughs, principal and interest payments are not passed through to investors pro rata, but are divided into classes with different priorities — thereby creating different risk profiles — to the payment streams.
+The underlying assets of REMIC securities can be either other MBS's or whole mortgage loans.

 Student Loan Marketing Association (Sallie Mae)

-Sallie Mae was originally created in 1972 as a government-sponsored entity (GSE).
-The company began privatizing its operations in 1997, a process it completed at the end of 2004 when the company terminated its corporate ties to the federal government.
-Its shares trade on the New York Stock Exchange.
+Sallie Mae was originally created in 1972 as a government-sponsored entity (GSE), but it started privatizing its operations in 1997, completing the process by 2004 year-end, and offered its stock for public trading.
 Sallie Mae provides liquidity for private lenders participating in the federal Guaranteed Student Loan Program, supplemental programs, the Health Education Assistance Loan Program or the PLUS loan program for parents of undergraduates.

 Sallie Mae issues unsecured debt as discount notes, floating-rate notes, long-term fixed-rate securities, and zero coupon bonds.
 The interest is exempt from state and local taxes.

-The company primarily provides federally guaranteed student loans originated under the Federal Family Education Loan Program (FFELP), and offers comprehensive information and resources to assist students, parents and guidance professionals with the financial aid process.
-Sallie Mae currently owns or manages student loans for 8 million borrowers.
+The company primarily provides federally guaranteed student loans originated under the Federal Family Education Loan Program (FFELP), offering comprehensive information and resources to assist students, parents and guidance professionals with the financial aid process.

 Bond Ratings and Credit risk

-How much interest a bond has to pay in order to sell is dependent not only on the current prevailing interest rate, but also upon the issuer’s credit rating, which is a independent gauge by a credit rating agency of the credit risk of the issuer.
-Credit risk is the risk that the investor may lose part or all of his investment because of the issuer's insolvency, or inability to pay the interest and principal.
-The greater the credit risk, the more interest the issuer has to pay to sell its bonds.
+How much interest a bond must pay in order to sell depends not only on prevailing interest rates, but also upon the issuer's credit rating, an independent assessment by a credit rating agency of the issuer's credit risk, the risk that the investor may suffer losses because of the issuer's insolvency or inability to pay interest and principal.
+Bonds with higher credit risk must pay higher yields to be attractive to investors.

-The 5 major services that rate bonds are S&P, Moody's, Fitch, A.M.
-Best, and Dominion Bond Rating Service, and are the 5 nationally recognized statistical rating organizations (NRSRO) selected by the Securities and Exchange Commission.
-Standard & Poor’s ratings range from AAA for the highest quality bonds to D, which are bonds in default.
-Moody’s rating system is slightly different, ranging from Aaa for the highest quality down to the lowest rating of C, which characterizes bonds of little or no value.
+The major services that rate bonds are S&P, Moody's, Fitch, and A.M.
+Best, and are nationally recognized statistical rating organizations (NRSRO) selected by the Securities and Exchange Commission.
+Standard & Poor's ratings range from AAA for the highest quality bonds to D, which are bonds in default.
+Moody's rating system is slightly different, ranging from Aaa for the highest quality down to the lowest rating of C, which characterizes bonds of little or no value.
 The other rating agencies have similar ratings.
-All bonds rated BBB or above by Standard & Poor or Baa or above by Moody is considered investment grade; bonds with lower ratings are considered speculative grade, which pays higher interest rates for the higher risk of loss; thus, these bonds are sometimes referred to as high-yield bonds.
-Bonds with ratings that begin with C or below are referred to as junk bonds, because of their high risk of default.
+All bonds rated BBB or above by Standard & Poor or Baa or above by Moody are considered investment grade; bonds with lower ratings are considered speculative grade, which pays higher interest rates for the higher risk of loss — thus, these bonds are called high-yield bonds.
+Bonds with ratings that begin with C or below are junk bonds, because of their high risk of default.
 Junk bonds also pay the highest interest rate.
-Recently, Moody’s has expanded its public ratings of companies that enable a more detailed comparison.
 Financial institutions and trustees are generally restricted to purchasing investment grade bonds.

-Some bonds are not rated because the issuer doesn’t want to pay for a rating, or because the issuer does not have a sufficient credit history for a credit rating.
-Any bond or note that is backed by the U.S. Treasury is not rated because such securities are considered risk-free.
+Some bonds are not rated because the issuer doesn't want to pay for a rating or because the issuer's credit history is insufficient for a reliable credit rating.
+Any bond or note backed by the U.S. Treasury is not rated because such securities are considered free of credit risk, since the US can print money, if necessary.

-Issuers of municipal bonds can buy insurance for their investors from companies such as AMBAC, FGIC, and MBIA, which will guarantee payment in case of default.
+Issuers of municipal bonds can buy insurance for their investors from bond-insuring companies, who will guarantee payment in case of default.
 Such bonds generally receive the highest ratings from the credit rating services.

 Bond Yields

-Nominal yield, or the coupon rate, is the stated rate of interest of the bond.
-This yield percentage is the percentage of par value, which is almost always $5,000 for municipal bonds, and $1,000 for all other bonds, that is usually paid twice a year.
-Thus, a bond that pays 5% interest pays $50 dollars per year in 2 semi-annual payments of $25.
-The return of a bond is the return/investment, or in the example just cited, $50/$1,000 = 5%.
+Nominal yield, or the coupon rate, is the stated interest rate of the bond, a percentage of par value, which, typically, is $5,000 for municipal bonds and $1,000 for all other bonds.
+The coupon is usually paid semiannually.
+Thus, a bond that pays 6% interest pays $60 dollars per year in 2 semi-annual payments of $30.
+The return of a bond is the return/investment, or in the example just cited, $60/$1,000 = 6%.

 Current Yield Example